What are the questions you should ask your AFIB doctor?

 I did not faint – Yes it felt like that but I did not.

-I did not have a heart attack(Although many people have a heart attack and still lead a normal life afterwards).
+I did not have a heart attack(Although many people have a heart attacks and still lead a normal life afterwards).

 Do not give up hope!
 Keep on doing a few thoughtarrests and you will see that your panic thoughts start to grow weaker and even go away.
 Some may be more difficult to arrest but keep at it!

-I find that the Word of God – The Bible gives me the hope and inspiration to go on and helps me affect an arrest on an unruly thought.
+I find that the Word of God – The Bible gives me the hope and inspiration to go on and helps me perform an arrest on an unruly thought.

 There is also two other important habits that help with killing panic and anxiety: